 Cancer is a disease that no one likes to think about or talk about.
 It’s a condition that affects people of all ages but is more commonly found in those 50 and older.
 There are steps that can be taken to reduce our risk of getting cancer, and there are screening tests that can be done when we are feeling well.
 Being in tune with our bodies, reporting any unusual symptoms such as pains, bleeding, lumps or sores that don’t heal to your doctor are important steps in early detection.

 Cancer Fact Sheet, World Health Organization.
 Feb.
 2017. http://www.who.int/mediacentre/factsheets/fs297/en/

 Cancer – Diseases and Conditions, Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/cancer/basics/causes/con-20032378

 Key Statistics for Lung Cancer, The American Cancer Society. https://www.cancer.org/cancer/non-small-cell-lung-cancer/about/key-statistics.html

-Angela G. Gentile MSW, RSW is a clinical social worker and author of the book, “Caring for a Husband with Dementia: The Ultimate Survival Guide”, “A Book About Burnout: One Social Worker’s Tale of Survival” and the “Dementia Caregiver Solutions” app for iPhone and iPad.
+Angela G. Gentile MSW, RSW is a clinical social worker and author of four books, including Cancer Up the Wazoo: Stories, information, and hope for those affected by anal cancer (2018).
 She lives in Winnipeg, Manitoba with her husband and has two adult children.
-She is creator of the Facebook communities – “Aging Well for Women” as well as “God, Cancer and Me.”
+She is the creator of the Facebook community – “Aging Well for Women.”
 For more information, visit: www.AngelaGGentile.com